soverenio/docs/docs/getting-started/quick-start.md

     === "Data-at-rest (DAR)"
         ```shell
-        kubectl create namespace soverenio
+        kubectl create namespace soverenio-dar-sensor
         ```

-    You can use any other valid namespace name instead of `soverenio`.
+    You can use any other valid namespace name instead of `soverenio` or `soverenio-dar-sensor`.

 3. Add the Soveren Helm repository: